findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 That is how we first thought our edge agent implementation where the mobile device's secure element was felt as a cryptographic root-of-trust for an identity domain that can be individual, organization, etc. However, that leads to many unnecessary problems in protocol implementation.
-Most importantly, what point of the end-to-end protocol we should implement the use cases like:
+Most importantly, to which part of the end-to-end protocol we should implement the use cases like:

 - I want to use my identity domain from iPhone, iPad, etc. same time.
 - I want to have a 'forget password' -type recovery option (by doing nothing)